dtcenter/MET/met/docs/Users_Guide/reformat_grid.rst

 Re-Formatting of Gridded Fields
 ===============================

-Several MET tools exist for the purpose of reformatting gridded fields, and they are described in this chapter.
+Several MET tools exist for the purpose of reformatting gridded fields, and they are described in this section.
 These tools are represented by the reformatting column of MET flowchart depicted in :numref:`overview-figure`.

 Pcp-Combine tool
 ________________